Profile

 1. 1

-Peel the onions and blanch them in lightly salted water.
+Peel the pearl onions and blanch them briefly in lightly salted water.

 2. 2

-In a pan, melt the caster sugar.
-Once liquefied, add the flour, stirring continuously.
+In a pan, dissolve the caster sugar.
+Once melted, stir in the plain flour continuously.

 3. 3

-Gradually add two-thirds of a glass of water and some red wine vinegar, bringing everything to the boil.
+Gradually add two-thirds of a glass of water and red wine vinegar, then bring to the boil.

 4. 4

-When the mixture becomes smooth, add the onions.
-Shake the pan often — rather than stirring — to avoid breaking them.
-Adjust sugar and vinegar to taste.
+When the mixture is smooth, add the pearl onions.
+Gently shake the pan often without stirring with a spoon to avoid breaking them.
+Adjust sugar and vinegar to taste if needed.

 5. 5